 - Change: How are you changing people with your product or content?
 Does that emotion change them in a way that helps your brand?

 - Alert: Once you’re changed someone, how do you build the privilege of being able to tell them when you have something new?

 - Share: How can you get people to tell each other?

 With that in mind, let’s look at the specifics of putting together some of the most popular content formats: blog posts, videos, and podcasts.

 Blogging in Your Content Marketing Strategy

-Blog posts are a great place to start with your content marketing strategy as they have the lowest barrier to entry, by far.
+Blog post ideas are a great place to start with your content marketing strategy creation, as publishing blog content has some of the lowest barriers to entry, by far.

 You don’t need a designer or special equipment.
 Just start writing and you’re ready to go.

 Here’s how Single Grain CEO Eric Siu explains how to build a blog post in Content Marketing: Blogging for Growth:

 Start with an outline: Start with just a skeleton of what you want to say.
 This means having a few lines for your intro and why people should care about your topic, as well as outlining the main points or sub-headers you’re going to use throughout the post.
 Read through this.
 Does it make sense?
 Does your outline quickly answer What, Why, How and Where?